Ana Marie Argilagos

 Vice President for Advocacy and Public Policy

-Before her work with philanthropic organizations, she spent nearly a decade with NASCAR/International Speedway Corporation, working on government relations, legal and business development.
+Prior to her work serving philanthropic organizations, she spent nearly a decade with NASCAR/International Speedway Corporation, with focus on government relations, legal and business development.
 Sue practiced law at a leading D.C. law, government relations and lobbying firm.
 Her first experience in Washington D.C. was on the staff of United States Senator Jeff Bingaman (D-NM), and she retains her standing in the New Mexico Bar.

 Congressman David Scott (D-GA)